apache/cloudstack-docs-install/source/hypervisor_installation.rst

 Switch) for virtual network configuration in a VMware vSphere environment.
 This section helps you configure a vSphere cluster with Nexus 1000v virtual switch in a VMware vCenter environment.
-For information on creating a vSphere cluster, see `Section 8.4, “VMware vSphere Installation and Configuration” <#vmware-install>`__
+For information on creating a vSphere cluster, see `"VMware vSphere Installation and Configuration" <#vmware-vsphere-installation-and-configuration>`_

 About Cisco Nexus 1000v Distributed Virtual Switch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^